 66. Memory Almost Full by Paul McCartney, 4 June 2007.
 A very good solo album by Paul.
 Lots of reminiscing about early days on this one, reflecting that he’s getting old.
 The album was started prior to his previously-released album Chaos and Creation in the Back Yard, but put on hold while he did that one.
 Chaos was largely a solo album, but on this one the backing is by his touring band.
 It was commercially quite successful.
 Score 7.

 67. London Town by Wings, 31 March 1978.
-I enjoyed this a lot when it came out, but in retrospect it lacks great songs.
+I enjoyed this a lot when it came out, but in retrospect it has some good songs but no great ones.
 The single “With a Little Luck” was about as far from the spirit of the times in 1978 as possible – gentle synth keyboards, no guitars.
 Still, it is catchy and was a big hit.
+My favourites are the first four tracks: the title track, “Cafe on the Left Bank”, “I’m Carrying”, and “Backwards Traveller”, while “Children Children” and “Girlfriend” are rather twee, and the final track, “Morse Moose and the Grey Goose”, really grates.
 Also recorded at this time, but not included here except on later re-issues, was Paul’s biggest post-Beatles UK hit, “Mull of Kintyre”.
 His US label, Capitol, failed to see its hit potential and made it the B side of the single, which ranks with some of their mishandling of the early Beatles catalogue in terms of incompetence.
 Score 7.

 68. Sentimental Journey by Ringo Starr, 24 March 1970.
 Orchestrated oldies from Ringo’s childhood (in the 1940s), learned in pubs (including the one on the cover) during family singalongs.
 It’s very well done, and streets ahead of six of the seven previous solo albums by Paul, John and George.
 Each song on this one is produced by a different celebrity guest, including one by Paul.
 Score 7.
 In 2016 I got to visit Liverpool, and there is a photo of me posing like Ringo in front of the door for this very pub.
 I saw Ringo’s childhood home, in the row of tiny terrace houses you can see to the right of the pub.